6 Data Setup for Modeling

 levels = c("<40K", "40K-60K", "60K-80K", "80K-120K", ">120K"),

-However, ordinal encoding should only be applied when the order of categories is genuinely meaningful.
-Using it for nominal variables such as “red,” “green,” and “blue” would falsely imply a numerical hierarchy and could distort model interpretation and performance.
+Ordinal encoding should be applied only when the order of categories is genuinely meaningful.
+Using it for nominal variables such as “red,” “green,” and “blue” would impose an artificial numerical hierarchy and could distort model interpretation.

-In summary, ordinal encoding is appropriate for variables with a natural ranking, where numerical values meaningfully represent category order.
-For variables without inherent order, a different approach is needed.
+In summary, ordinal encoding always preserves order and, when values are carefully chosen, can also approximate magnitude.
+Thoughtful encoding ensures that numerical representations align with the substantive meaning of the data rather than introducing unintended assumptions.
+For features without inherent order, a different approach is needed.
 The next section introduces one-hot encoding, a method designed specifically for nominal features.

 How can we represent unordered categories, such as marital status, so that machine learning algorithms can use them effectively?
 One-hot encoding is a widely used solution.
 It transforms each unique category into a separate binary column, allowing algorithms to process categorical data without introducing an artificial order.